pastagang/nudel/README.md

-you can create an issue to get invited as a maintainer of this repo. let's aim to be hierarchy free, so anyone is welcomed to change things they see fit. let's _not_ have a bdfl, or a small group of people having the last say. let's _not_ have hard rules to how we roll here. create a PR, or push directly to main. this project has been born out of a jam session, so let's carry that ethos into the code behind the jam.
+you can create an issue to get invited as a maintainer of this repo. let's aim to be hierarchy free, so anyone is welcomed to change things they see fit. let's _not_ have a bdfl, or a small group of people having the last say. either create a PR, or push directly to main, both is fine. this project has been born out of a jam session, so let's carry that ethos into the code behind the jam.

+## flok compatibility

+it would be good to stay compatible to flok.cc (and potential other clients), so that people could choose their client. by compatible, i mean the overlapping features should behave similarly, and features that do not overlap should not cause problems.